osposweb/osposweb.github.io/Purchasing.md

 _Please add whatever features you need to have supported by the purchasing module of OSPOS with as much explanation as you feel is needed remembering that terms used in one country or that are industry specific might need to be elaborated so that the developer better understands._

 * Must be able to record purchases placed by phone directly to the vendor.
-In other words, the status is already "order placed with vendor".
+In other words, the status is already "order placed with supplier".
-**[daN4cat]** We talk of vendor but OSPOS has concept of Supplier.
-Is this the same?
-* When inventory is received the purchase order can be located by distributor id, distributor name, due date, or item name.
+* When inventory is received the purchase order can be located by supplier id, supplier name, due date, or item name.
-**[daN4cat]** We talk of distributor but OSPOS has concept of Supplier, with Agency as a field.
-What is what?
 * Can create a purchase order manually.
-* Can automatically generate a purchase order for a selected vendor based on low inventory.
+* Can automatically generate a purchase order for a selected supplier based on low inventory.
 * Can print a purchase order.
-* Can email a purchase order to the vendor's email address.
+* Can email a purchase order to the supplier's email address.
-* Can adjust a purchase order that has been submitted to the vendor based on actual anticipated receipt.
+* Can adjust a purchase order that has been submitted to the supplier based on actual anticipated receipt.
-**[daN4cat]** There is a concept of order confirmation that might not match your original order due to the fact that they discontinued items, or changed items for a newer one, and etc. This piece of incoming information needs to be stored as could come as pdf over an email from the supplier
+* The user should be able to upload a PDF document that is owned by the supplier but referenced by the purchase order either as an order acknowledgement or as an invoice.
 * Can generate a report of the differences between ordered and actual.
 * Can generate and print a receiving document (also known as a goods receipt note) from the purchase order.
-**[daN4cat]** A point to consider here is that barcodes for new items are not known until you receive the goods
 * The entry of a receipt associated with a purchase order must update the purchase order with the actual quantity received.
 * When an invoice for the shipment is received we must be able to reconcile the invoice with the purchase order and the item cost from the invoice is stored to the purchase order item as actual cost and the actual cost will be updated (by default) to the item cost.
 * Application of an invoice will change the status of a purchase order to complete.
-**[daN4cat]** Suppliers invoice needs to be stored as can come as pdf or can be scanned to a pdf
 * Purchase order should have a maker-checker functionality (User access control), before system mark the status as requested.
 It should require an administrator (Another user who has approval role) to approve it.
 And this Maker-Checker Can be configurable i.e. if enabled then it will require initiator and approver.
 And if disabled then no need to request for approval.
-**[daN4cat]** As said we should manage the supplier invoice life cycle with payment due dates until it's paid.
-Also we should consider cases of "Sale or Return", so invoice could be issued for the purpose of formalising the movement of goods (e.g. fiscal and insurance reasons) but could be paid later.
 * In reporting page, multiple filters should be available,i.e. based on supplier and/or date and/or Items and etc.
 * In reporting it should show who initiate/approve the order if maker-checker functionality is enabled.
 * Purchase order should have a different reporting page as a Receiving.